Marine Pilot Transfer Winching Accident (Brim Aviation AW109SP N361CR)

 On the day of this occurrence the sea temperature was 10.3ºC according to US Coast Guard data in the NTSB Public Docket.

 Very surprisingly, for an aircraft operating low and frequently hovering over water, N361CR is not equipped with emergency floats.

 The marine pilots also wear a ‘self-inflating floatation coat’ (according to past press reports) which, is not compatible with a helicopter underwater escape (see this fatal accident were a marine auto-inflate life jacket trapped the pilot of a fish spotting helicopter).
 UPDATE: More conventional aviation lifejackets are seen in this 2020 VIDEO.

-UPDATE 28 April 2017: This article is referenced in the Royal College of Art (RCA) & Lloyd’s Register Foundation Safety Grand Challenge: Safe Ship Boarding & Thames Safest River 2030
+- UPDATE 28 April 2017: Our article is referenced in the Royal College of Art (RCA) & Lloyd’s Register Foundation Safety Grand Challenge: Safe Ship Boarding & Thames Safest River 2030